 Brand Identity and Target Audience

 Building a clothing store in a fairly saturated market means you must have a brand identity.
-Without a brand, the customer can just buy your clothes elsewhere, direct from the source, or even copy your designs themselves with a print-on-demand service.
+Without a brand, the customer can buy your clothes elsewhere, directly from the source, or even copy your designs with a print-on-demand service.

 When we think about branding, we think about logos and labels, such as the personalized labels by Wunderlabel.
 These are essential, but first, we must look at the market itself – what is already out there, and how do we fit into that?